-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring jugs and spoons; use a jug to measure liquids; chop using bridge/claw safely; use a vegetable peeler safely; crush garlic; use the hob (with adult supervision); season to taste.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use a measuring jug to measure liquid; use measuring spoons; chop using bridge/claw technique safely; use a vegetable peeler safely; crush garlic; use the hob (with adult supervision); season to taste.

-Measuring jug, measuring cups and spoons, knife, chopping board, vegetable peeler, large saucepan, wooden spoon.
+Measuring jug, measuring spoons, knife, chopping board, vegetable peeler, large saucepan, wooden spoon, scales, garlic crusher.

 Ingredients (serves 4):

 - 2 tbsp vegetable oil

 - 1 small head of cauliflower, broken into florets